XBisATrouble/Mis-re-Nim/README.md

 ## This game was developed with:

 * React.js
+* Redux
+* JavaScript
 * CSS
-* JavaScript
 * Materialized

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Run the game
+## Install the game

+For the installation node 12x or higher is required.

+Clone the repository and use

+### `npm install`

+for the packages.

-To run the game in development mode clone the repository and run
+To run the game use

 ### `npm start`